envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.0.8 =
+* Reverted double quote change from 4.0.7 because it was causing bigger issues.

 = 4.0.7 =
 * Bugs fixed in this release: